 Sauces are an essential part of a Danish meal, and the two most popular are a brown gravy for pork or a remoulade.
-Some personal favourites are frikadeller, a fried Danish meatball, and flæskesteg, a roasted pork dish, always prepared with crackling.
+Some personal favorites are frikadeller, a fried Danish meatball, and flæskesteg, a roasted pork dish, always prepared with crackling.

 Flæskesteg is a staple in the traditional Danish Christmas meal, and the best Copenhagen restaurant at which to experience such a meal is Restaurant Puk (Vandkunsten 8).
 Puk serves this Danish Christmas meal every season from late November through the new year.
 Year-round, Restaurant Puk is a delight for anyone seeking a traditional Danish kitchen.
-The historic building creates a wonderful ambience, and the bar serves a beer recipe, concocted centuries ago, especially for the Danish royal family.
+The historic building creates a wonderful ambiance, and the bar serves a beer recipe concocted centuries ago, especially for the Danish royal family.

 Restaurant Puk’s location, a short walk from attractions like Copenhagen City Hall, Christianborg Palace, and Tivoli Gardens, makes it the perfect spot of a lovely dinner after a day packed with sightseeing.

 For a simple Danish lunch, try the open-faced sandwich known as smørrebrød.
 With a base of thick rye bread, known as rugbrød, ingredients are stacked on top and enjoyed with a knife and fork.
 Smørrebrød toppings usually consist of a piece of cooked fish or meat, a vegetable, and a sauce.
 In Copenhagen, one of the best spots for traditional Danish smørrebrød is Restaurant Palægade (8 Palægade).
-This gem of an eatery is open for both lunch and dinner and has a la carte, as well as, fixed menu options.
+This gem of an eatery is open for both lunch and dinner and has a la carte, as well as fixed menu options.

-The final must-visit restaurant in Copenhagen for a traditional Danish meal is in the Vesterbro neighbourhood near Copenhagen Central Station.
+The final must-visit restaurant in Copenhagen for a traditional Danish meal is in the Vesterbro neighborhood near Copenhagen Central Station.
 Take a short walk from the station, and you can find delectable Danish food at Frk.
 Barners Kælder (Helgolandsgade 8A).
 This authentic Danish kitchen serves only lunch and dinner, so reservations are highly recommended, especially during the summer months.

 The concept also promotes the use of fresh local ingredients and seasonal produce in each dish.
-New Nordic restaurants entice and surprise diners with delightful tastes brought about through unusual pairings of familiar elements, prepared in non-traditional ways.
+New Nordic restaurants entice and surprise diners with delightful tastes brought about through unusual pairings of familiar elements prepared in non-traditional ways.
 Because of the elaborate preparations, almost all New Nordic restaurants in Copenhagen offer fixed menus with optional wine pairings.

-After dinner, walk one block to the beautiful canals around Slotsholmen (Castle Island) and get an after-dinner drink along the Gammel Strand, to complete your memorable dining experience.
+After dinner, walk one block to the beautiful canals around Slotsholmen (Castle Island) and get an after-dinner drink along the Gammel Strand to complete your memorable dining experience.

 Another option for a sublime fixed menu and wine pairing is Restaurant Meille (Sankt Peders Stræde 24A).
-Offering a 3 and 5-course tasting menu, Restaurant Meille brings home beautiful flavours from fresh farm-to-table ingredients.
-Mastering the New Nordic cuisine, the flavour combinations at Meille will seem familiar if you have tried a traditional Danish meal.
+Offering a 3 and 5-course tasting menu, Restaurant Meille brings home beautiful flavors from fresh farm-to-table ingredients.
+Mastering the New Nordic cuisine, the flavor combinations at Meille will seem familiar if you have tried a traditional Danish meal.
 However, Meille deconstructs the age-old Danish dish and presents a delectable retake that will leave you in awe.